WAM2layers/WAM2layers/docs/userguide.md

 You can also import specific functions.
 However, you should be conscious that the code was not designed to be used in this way, so it might not be the most intuitive, and you might run into unexpected behaviour.
-Moreover, in maintaining the model, we cannot guarentee backward compatibility for this type of use.
+Moreover, in maintaining the model, we cannot guarantee backward compatibility for this type of use.
 So use it at your own risk.

 Perhaps, at some point, it would be nice to build a more user-friendly Python